beeware/website/docs/en/index.md

 <div class="index-intro-summary" markdown="1">

-Write your apps in Python and release them on iOS, Android, Windows, MacOS, Linux, Web, and tvOS using rich, native user interfaces.
+Write your apps in Python and release them on iOS, Android, Windows, macOS, Linux, Web, and tvOS using rich, native user interfaces.
 Multiple apps, one codebase, with a fully native user experience on every platform.

 </div>